TobyRet/Console_Social_Network/README.md

 1. Freezing time...
 It was my first time using the Timecop gem and I only scraped the surface in terms of what it can do.
 I think this is an area I would benefit from further practice.

 2. Testing the user's interaction with the console.
 I've previously used Capybara to test user interaction with the browser, but got a little stumped when it came to coming up with a practical way to test the user's interaction with the console.
 Any pointers here would be greatly appreciated :-)

+3. I will revisit the code and refactor where possible.

 ### Known Bugs